kjloveless/kjloveless/README.md

 ## greetings traveler

-- i’m currently working on...
+- i’m currently working on..
-  - tmp - terminal music player (Go)
   - tuck - [top secret] (Go/TypeScript)
 ---
 we have done so much, for so long, with so little.